How do I join the Patriot Guard, and what benefits do I get?

 Do I have to ride a motorcycle to be in the Patriot Guard?

 - •No, you do not have to ride a motorcycle.
-You can drive your car or truck.
-Everyone is welcome to show respect.
+Anyone is welcome to show respect regardless of their means of transportation.

 Do I have to be a Military Veteran to be in the Patriot Guard Riders?